djoseprogramming/PSMDSRC-103/FINALS/README.md

 - **Modular Design:** Separates concerns into dedicated modules: database, controllers, views, reports, utilities, and configuration.
 - **Robust Database Operations:** Performs CRUD operations with transaction handling and rollback for data integrity.
 - **CSV Data Import:** Automatically imports initial data if available.
-- **Comprehensive Reporting:** Provides department summary reports that reflect the latest update—calculating the average students per class.
+- **Comprehensive Reporting:** Provides department summary reports that reflect the latest update such as calculating the average students per class and can be exported to CSV.
 - **Interactive CLI Navigation:** User-friendly, paginated menus for managing large datasets.

 ## Project Structure

 - **Main Module (`main.py`):**
-  Acts as the entry point and coordinator—it initializes the environment (database and default admin), displays the welcome screen, and then directs users to role-specific controllers or the reports module.
+  Acts as the entry point and coordinator.
+It initializes the environment (database and default admin), displays the welcome screen, and then directs users to role-specific controllers or the reports module.

 - **Database Module (`database.py`):**
   Contains the `Database` class which encapsulates all CRUD operations, CSV data import, table instantiation, and transactional integrity.
 It also uses Pandas for post-query processing in reporting.